minvws/nl-covid19-coronacheck-app-ios/README.md

 ## Getting started

 The Xcode project file (`CTR.xcodeproj`) is not checked-in to git.
 Instead, we generate it dynamically using [XcodeGen](https://github.com/yonaskolb/XcodeGen) based on a [project.yml](./.project.yml) file.

-There is a [Makefile](./Makefile) which makes it easy to get started:
+There is a [Makefile](./Makefile) which makes it easy to get started (if you encounter any issues running this, please do open an issue):

 Simply run `make dev` from the command line.